packetcoders/action-setup-cache-python-poetry/README.md

-# GitHub Action - Setup Python Poetry
+# GitHub Action - Setup and Cache Python Poetry

 This action installs Poetry via [`snok/install-poetry`](https://github.com/snok/install-poetry), provides caching for both the poetry binary, installs dependencies based on your `pyproject.toml` and `poetry.lock` and caches the dependencies.